dr-js/dr-js/source/common/module/Exot.md

 # Exot, Error handling, and Bugs

-#### separate Error and Bug
+## Error and Bug

 Error is a special kind of event: it's message bubble up the call stack, the `catch` setup listener to receive and maybe resolve the problem (often by retry), if the top call stack is reached, program should exit (by crash).

-Error
-  should be well-defined, classified, can be enumerated easily, and better be all taken care of before the code ships.
+Error should be well-defined, classified, can be enumerated easily, and better be all taken care of before the code ships.
 For well written code,
   unexpected Error should not exist,